 - rights or contracts that confer decisive influence on the composition, voting or decisions of the organs of an undertaking.

-As regards the notification thresholds, additional turnover thresholds have been introduced in the new legal framework by Law No. 104-12 of 30 June 2014 and its Enforcement Decree, such that the notification of a concentration should take place when one of the following conditions is fulfilled:
+As regards the notification thresholds, additional turnover thresholds have been introduced in the new legal framework by Law No. 104-12 and its Enforcement Decree, such that the notification of a concentration should take place when one of the following conditions is fulfilled: